Andrei Burcă

-Andrei Andonie Burcă ([anˈdrej ˈburkə]; born 15 April 1993) is a Romanian professional footballer who plays for Liga I club CFR Cluj and the Romania national team.
-Mainly a centre-back, he can also be deployed as a right-back.
+Andrei Andonie Burcă ([anˈdrej ˈburkə]; born 15 April 1993) is a Romanian professional footballer who plays for Chinese Super League club Yunnan Yukun and the Romania national team.
+Mainly a centre-back, he can also be deployed as a left-back.

-Burcă began his career in the lower divisions with hometown clubs Aerostar Bacău and SC Bacău, before signing for top flight team Botoșani in 2016.
+Burcă began his career in the lower divisions with his hometown clubs Aerostar Bacău and SC Bacău, before signing for top flight team Botoșani in 2016.
 Three years later, his good display earned him a transfer to defending champions CFR Cluj.
+He aided to four domestic trophies during his spell in Cluj-Napoca, and in 2023 moved abroad to Saudi club Al-Okhdood.

 Burcă made his full international debut for Romania in September 2019, starting in a 3–2 UEFA Nations League victory over Austria.
+He represented the country in the Euro 2024.

 Club career

 Early career / Botoșani

 Burcă started his senior career with hometown club Aerostar Bacău, and then moved to neighbouring SC Bacău in 2013.
 He made his debut in the second tier of the Romanian league system on 14 September that year, in a 0–2 loss to CSM Studențesc Iași.

 Following the conclusion of the 2015–16 season, his team withdrew from the championship because of financial issues; Burcă hence contemplated about retiring from football and starting college.
 He however received contract proposals from Foresta Suceava and Botoșani, and after signing with the latter he went on to amass over one hundred matches in the Liga I between 2016 and 2019.